jonesangga/imouto-from-scratch/README.md

 ### ImoTerm

-An In-game terminal.
-Only one instance supported.
+An in-game terminal.
+Only one instance is supported.

 Available commands: `cat`, `clear`, `echo`, `help`, `imoscm`, `pwd`.
 Type `help` for detail.